MadPonyInteractive/daw-tools/README.md

 The project is build for PySide 6 users.
 The initial aim is to provide PyQt/PySide widgets to aid on daw type projects.

-Currenct widgets work but are under development and need a lot of work.
+Current widgets work but are under development and need a lot of work.

 CURRENT WIDGETS
 ---------------